 Am I supposed to bundle out & sit on my front steps waiting for them?
 Why do they think three half-assed fake "attempts" are more efficient than on true attempt done the right way?

-Review about: Fedex Ground Delivery Service.
+Product or Service Mentioned: Fedex Ground Delivery Service.

 Reason of review: Poor customer service.